How To Grease Tie Rod Ends

 Rag – Don’t laugh.
 Cleaning the zerk and wiping away excess grease is an important part of the process.
 This will keep dirt and debris from entering the joint and collecting in excess grease later.

 Now, use the rag to clean the zerk to avoid any contaminates following the grease inside.
+You should see bright shiny metal before you attach the grease gun.
 If the zerk is rusted or corroded beyond simple rag cleaning you can use something stronger or replace the grease zerk.

 Next, attach the grease gun to the zerk.
 Position the nozzle squarely over the zerk and press down until you feel the “snap” of the nozzle grabbing the zerk.
 If the coupler on your grease gun is adjustable you can unscrew it a small amount to loosen the jaws to make the connection easier, just remember to tighten it back down before pumping.